 The enigmatic Velázquez

-The Prado Museum has the largest collection of works by Diego Velázquez, painter and curator to King Philip IV and one of the most important painters of the Spanish Golden Age.
+The Prado Museum has the largest collection of works by Diego Velázquez, painter and curator to King Philip IV.
+Velázquez is considered one of the most important painters of the Spanish Golden Age.

 Goya’s horror paintings